-Nicol: It sounds like he’s up against a deadline and he’s making it up.
+Nicol: It sounds like Douglas is up against a deadline and he’s making it up.

-Whatever the Doctor’s plan entails, it works perfectly, and the episode concludes with the Doctor rigging up the Captain’s ship with high explosives.
+Whatever the Doctor’s plan entails, it works perfectly, and the episode concludes with the Doctor rigging the ship with explosives.

-Sue: That felt like a very gratuitous explosion.
-Is the Queen dead, then?
+Sue: That felt like a very gratuitous explosion to me.
+So is the queen dead, then?

 The Doctor punches the air and the theme music kicks in.

 Sue: Hey!
-I want to see them turn the planet into the Key to Time!
+I wanted to see them turn that planet into the Key to Time!

 Nicol: What the hell is the Key to Time?

-Sue: I’m disappointed.
-It started well but in the end it was too confusing.
-The ending felt like a massive cop-out, like they’d run out of time and they had to make sometime up, and while some of the ideas were great, there were far too many of them.
+Sue: I’m very disappointed.
+It was too confusing.
+The ending felt like a massive cop-out – like they’d run out of time and had to make it up – and while some of the ideas were great, there were far too many of them.
 It was a bit of a mess, really.
-An imaginative mess.
-The acting was all over the place, too, but I did like the Captain and his mate.
+An imaginative mess, but a mess nevertheless.
+The acting was all over the place, too, although I did like the Captain and his mate.
 It was above average, I suppose.
 But only just.